SESYNC-ci/sesync-ci.github.io/blog/_drafts/geocoding-with-R.md

 We have successfully geocoded the locations from where the bee observations where taken.

 We have covered:
-- how to use ggmap with the Google Map API to perform geocoding.
+- how to use the `ggmap` package with the Google Map API to perform geocoding.
-- how to use tmaptools with the Nominatim API to perform geocoding.
+- how to use the `tmaptools` package with the Nominatim API to perform geocoding.

 You can now map your geolocated observations using your favorite mapping package!